Who are the men that pick for scraps amongst the ruins at the end of history?

 No, not this time.

-He didn't get him this time.
+But Morgoth didn't get in this time.

 Yes, we've got Morgoth, Dave Green, Ed Dutton, some very worthwhile writers in there.

-You can pick this up on the Lotus Eaters website for $14.99.
+You can pick this up on the Lotus Eater's website for $14.99.

 Get it while stocks still last.